 Our first ‘proper’ day of hiking included the summit of Bobotov Kuk — the highest peak in Durmitor National Park.
 At 2,523 m (8,278 ft) it is also thought to be highest point in Montenegro.
 Our fellow campers set off with daypacks to tackle Bobotov Kuk before heading back to Katun Lokvice in one day.
 Many hikers attempt the summit from Black Lake or Sedlo (and back) in a day.
 We, however, wanted to get deep into the mountains.
 So we packed up everything and started the gentle climb through and around alpine bowls, meadows and boulder fields towards the peak.

-There were still sections of trail covered by slushy ice and snow.
+Despite it being mid July, there were still small sections of trail covered by slushy ice and snow.
 But these were a breeze compared with the very steep scree section up to the saddle that preceded the final push to the summit.
 Extra care should be taken on this section as many large rocks can be easily dislodged — a death trap to climbers lower down on the slope.

 We decided to ditch our packs at the saddle and enjoyed light-footed clambering to the top, where breathtaking views of the surrounding mountains greeted us.
 Our slow start meant that we enjoyed the summit to ourselves, only meeting other hikers on their way down.